 What Are Additional Uses For Black+Decker Rice Cooker?

-4. Use only boneless meats and poultry that are cut into cubes no larger than 1½ inches.
-It is not necessary to brown the meats before cooking.
+- Meat Matters: When including meats or poultry, make sure they are boneless and cut into cubes no larger than 1½ inches.
+No need to brown them before cooking.

-5. When cooking rice or pasta in the soup, add additional liquid to the recipe.
+- Extra Liquid: If you’re incorporating rice or pasta into your soup, add extra liquid to the recipe.

-6. Since most frozen vegetables cook very quickly, it is best to add them at the end of the cooking time.
-Stir them into the soup or stew and allow the mixture to cook an additional 5 to 10 minutes.
+- Frozen Veggies Tip: Frozen veggies cook quickly, so introduce them towards the end of the cooking time.
+Stir them into your soup or stew and allow the mixture to simmer for an additional 5 to 10 minutes.

 Oatmeal or Hot Cereals:

-3. When the oatmeal is done, the rice cooker will switch to warm.
-Please note that this is for well-done oatmeal.
+- The Warm Note: Once your oatmeal is perfectly done, your rice cooker will automatically switch to the warm setting.
+Keep in mind, this setting is ideal for well-done oatmeal.

-If you prefer a different consistency, monitor the cooking process to manually switch to warm for desired results.
+- Time-Sensitive: If you prefer a different consistency, keep a watchful eye on the cooking process and manually switch to warm when it suits your taste.